wouterds/rpi-nginx/README.md

 # Nginx Docker image for Raspberry Pi

 A basic Nginx image that's compatible with Raspberry Pi.
 Automated builds are pushed whenever a new version of Nginx becomes available.
 All versions have http & https support, since version `1.9` there's also http2 support.
-Legacy build support up to `1.6` (April 2015).

 ### Supported tags and respective `Dockerfile` links